berke-celikel/berke-celikel.github.io/_posts/2025-06-20-aet-v-germany-ect-coal-phaseout.md

 * **Protection against indirect expropriation**
 * **Denial of justice**

-In short, AET alleges that it’s being squeezed out of a functioning asset without fair treatment or compensation—and worse, that Germany didn’t provide a real legal remedy when challenged in local courts (italaw, 2024).
+In short, AET alleges that it’s being squeezed out of a functioning asset without fair treatment or compensation—and worse, that Germany didn’t provide a real legal remedy when challenged in local courts (Italaw, 2024).

 Now, it’s worth noting that Germany withdrew from the ECT in 2022.
 But thanks to the treaty’s infamous “sunset clause,” protections linger for twenty more years—enough time for cases like this one to unfold well into the 2040s.